badu/gorm/README.md

 - Removed MSSQL support - out of my concerns with this project

 # Changes log (29.10.2016-present)

+# Todo
+- [ ] Debug SQL string even when it fails
+- [ ] Documentation for tests and build examples
+- [ ] Generated SQL let's the SQL engine cast : SELECT * FROM aTable WHERE id = '1' (id being int).
+I think it's a bad practice and it should be fixed
+- [ ] "slockij/block-global-update-delete" commit will be included with lazy, eager feature

+## 11.12.2016
+- [x] CallMethod - extract string constants
+- [x] reduced Scope callbacks
+- [x] Scope's shouldSaveAssociations is called in post create and post update methods : read once
+- [x] more string concat instead of string slices

 ## 08.12.2016
 - [x] removed STARTED_TX_SETTING : Scope's Begin returns also a bool, CommitOrRollback accepts a bool param